somilia/pymivot/README.md

 - VOTable validation (against 1.3)
 - MIVOT validation

-Both must succeed for tne file to be considered as valid
+Both must succeed for the file to be considered as valid

 The validator can process either individual files or directory contents (no recursivity)